Did you know...

 You can help!

-Dispose of leftover hazardous products safely
+Dispose of hazardous products safely

+Take leftover chemicals and household hazardous waste to the Whatcom County Disposal of Toxics Facility located near the Bellingham International Airport at 3505 Airport Drive.
 Never pour hazardous waste down the sink or storm drain; the chemicals can end up in local waterways or groundwater.
 If you throw them in the trash, the chemicals can endanger collection and disposal workers.

-Reduce pesticide use or use safer pesticides
+Reduce pesticide use or use alternatives

 Use less toxic cleaners